Online multiple hypothesis testing: Extensions and future directions

-\textit{Online FWER control} \\ \citet{Tian2021} focused on developing methods for online control of the FWER (see Section~\ref{subsec:error_rates}).
+\citet{Tian2021} focused on developing methods for online control of the FWER (see Section~\ref{subsec:error_rates}).
 Starting with the observation that only alpha-spending had previously been proposed for online FWER control, the authors first extended existing offline algorithms for FWER control, namely the Sidak method~\citep{vsidak1967rectangular} and the fallback procedure~\citep{burman2009recycling}.
+Given~$T$ hypotheses and FWER level~$\alpha$, the offline Sidak method uses the testing level $1 - (1-\alpha)^{1/T}$ for each hypothesis.
+The online Sidak method analogously tests hypothesis~$H_t$ at level $\alpha_t = 1 - (1 - \alpha)^{\gamma_t}$.
+Meanwhile, the offline fallback procedure partitions the overall $\alpha$ between the hypotheses and allows the significance levels to be `recycled' from rejected hypotheses.

-The online Sidak and online fallback procedures then control the FWER at all times~$t$ under independence and arbitrary dependence, respectively.
+The online Sidak and online fallback procedures control the FWER at all times~$t$ under independence and arbitrary dependence, respectively.
 However, although these online FWER control methods are guaranteed to be uniformly more powerful than alpha-spending, the improvements are usually minor in practice, except for extreme cases.
-Hence, \citet{Tian2021} proposed the \textit{ADDIS-spending} algorithm for online FWER control, which (like ADDIS does for online FDR control) benefits from adaptivity to the fraction of nulls, but also gains power by discarding conservative nulls (if they exist).
-ADDIS-spending controls the FWER when null $p$-values are uniformly conservative, and independent of each other and of the non-nulls.\\[-6pt]
+Hence, \citet{Tian2021} proposed the ADDIS-spending algorithm for online FWER control, which (like ADDIS does for online FDR control) benefits from adaptivity to the fraction of nulls, but also gains power by discarding conservative nulls (if they exist).
+ADDIS-spending controls the FWER when null $p$-values are uniformly conservative, and independent of each other and of the non-nulls.
+Finally, \citet{fischer2023adaptive} showed how to extend the ADDIS-spending procedure to the setting of `graphical' testing procedures while maintaining control of the FWER.
+In graphical testing procedures, vertices represent the null hypotheses and weights represent the local significance levels, which are `recycled' through weighted, directed edges.
+They also showed how to improve the power of the ADDIS-spending procedure under local dependence.